Riding Around 1906 Boston

 October 16, 2024

-In the first installment of this series, Time Travel Back to 1906 Boston, we glimpsed what Boston was like when Billy Bitner rode through the streets filming scenes of daily life.
+In the first installment of this series, Time Travel Back to 1906 Boston, we glimpsed what Boston was like when Billy Bitner rode through the streets filming scenes of daily life for his short film, Seeing Boston.
 Here we’ll hop onboard the streetcar and accompany him on his journey.
+If you’d like to watch along, watch Seeing Boston here.

 Starting Downtown